 As a person develops a psychological dependency upon the euphoria and sedation created by benzodiazepines, tolerance builds, and a physical dependency takes shape.
 A physical dependency is the body’s reaction to having a constant intake of benzodiazepines.
 The lack of benzodiazepines in the brain can cause serious withdrawal symptoms, and death if untreated.

 - Respiratory depression

 - Convulsions and delirium tremens.

-.
+[ADUNIT]Benzodiazepine withdrawal is very similar in appearance to alcohol withdrawal.
 Both substances affect the GABA receptors.
 Like alcohol, benzodiazepine withdrawal may be fatal if not treated appropriately.

 The first step towards a sober lifestyle is admitting yourself to a medical detox facility.
 Benzodiazepine withdrawal can be life-threatening and psychologically and physically painful.
 At a detox facility, doctors may prescribe a longer acting benzodiazepine such as Librium or Valium in order to ease withdrawal symptoms.
 The doctors are trained to make the withdrawal process as painless as it can be.

 Detox is a great way to rid your body of substances, but further treatment is generally required if the individual wishes to remain sober.
 Inpatient and outpatient treatment centers offer cognitive-behavioral therapy and possible twelve step involvement in order to point the recovering addict in the right direction.
 Transitional living houses have also proved to be helpful, as most addicts require continual progress in order to maintain their sobriety.